PhilChodrow/UCLA-website/_tabs/for-students.md

 #### Are you a data scientist?

-Sort of!
+In some ways, yes.
 I'm a mathematician and computational scientist motivated by problems involving data.
 My training in graduate school included coursework in statistics, optimization, and machine learning.
 In many of my research projects, I either develop algorithms or directly analyze data sets.
 Additionally, I teach data science in Python at UCLA, and supervise student data science projects.
 Before I went to graduate school, I worked as a data analyst at [Health Leads](https://healthleadsusa.org/), a nonprofit organization focused on integrating social services with healthcare.

-That said, "data scientist" isn't my main professional identity, and I'm not necessarily knowledgeable about the life of a data scientist at, say, a tech company or a startup.
+That said, "data scientist" isn't my main professional identity, and I'm not knowledgeable about the life of a data scientist at, say, a tech company or a startup.
 My knowledge of how to get these jobs, and what to do once you have one, is pretty limited.